coolbreeze413/gharial/README.md

 - script in the repo
-- user clones repo with token, runs script: `./generate_release.sh create-pr`
+- user clones repo with token, runs script with argument: `./generate_release.sh github-actions`
 - script creates artifact
 - script commits artifact into new branch : `releases/$DATE/$TIME`
 - script pushes branch to upstream